-- Other similar equations with a decreasing threshold with increasing background value would also likely be suitable.
+150 Other similar equations with a decreasing threshold with increasing background value would also likely be suitable.
 The cosine scheme (Fig. 4a) is adapted from methods used to identify convective and stratiform precipitation structures in rain (e.g. Steiner et al., 1995; Yuter and Houze, 1997; Yuter et al., 2005; Powell et al., 2016).
-The choice of this specific equation is purposeful as it permits the same Python code to be used with an input field of radar reflectivity from a rain layer and appropriate parameter settings to exactly reproduce the data processing of the original C++ code used in Yuter et al. (2005). - Figure 4a shows how changing the maximum difference (a in Eqn.
+The choice of this specific equation is purposeful as it permits the same Python code to be used with an input field of radar reflectivity from a rain layer and appropriate parameter settings to exactly reproduce the data processing of the original C++ code used in Yuter et al. (2005).

+- Figure 4a shows how changing the maximum difference (a in Eqn.
 1; horizontal dashed line) and zero difference cosine value (b in Eqn.
 1; vertical dashed line where the function would cross the x-axis) changes the overall shape of the difference function and thus the thresholds used to identify pixels that are cores.
 Having a lower maximum difference or zero difference cosine value will increase the number of cores since it relaxes the difference threshold needed for a point to be considered a core.
-The final tuning parameter in the difference relationship is the "always core threshold" which is the value above which all background points are considered cores (vertical dashed line in Fig. 4).
-In our method, the value corresponding to a pixel that is always part of a snow band is set at an equivalent liquid precipitation rate of 5 mm hr-1 (which corresponds to a reflectivity) - 150 is always part of a snow band is set at an equivalent liquid precipitation rate of 5 mm hr^{-1} (which corresponds to a reflectivity value of 30 dBZ).
-For reflectivity fields in rain, usually this value is set at or above 40 dBZ (rain rate of about 13 mm hr^{-1}).
+The final tuning parameter in the difference relationship is the "always core threshold" which is the value above which all - background points are considered cores (vertical dashed line in Fig. 4).
+An absolute threshold like the always core threshold is helpful for identifying cores in regions where the background values are high.
+It is particularly useful for the scalar scheme and provides additional flexibility in turning.
+The zero difference cosine value can be used in place of the always core threshold in the cosine scheme.
+In our method, the value corresponding to a pixel that is always part of a snow band is set at an equivalent liquid precipitation rate of 5 mm hr-1 (which corresponds to a reflectivity value of 30 dBZ).
+For reflectivity fields in rain, usually this value is set at or above 40 dBZ (rain rate of about 13 mm hr-1).

 The scalar multiplier scheme uses a linear function with a difference threshold that increases with increasing background value up to the "always core threshold" (Fig. 4b).
 The equation for the scalar multiplier scheme is described by Eqn.
-2 where

-S represents the snow rate at a pixel, $S{average}$ represents the background average snow rate, c represents the scalar difference.
+2 where S represents the snow rate at a pixel, $S{average}$ represents the background average snow rate, c represents the scalar difference.

-$S - S{average} \ge (c S{average}) - S{average}$ 155
+$$\mathbf{S} - \mathbf{S}{average} \ge (c \mathbf{S}{average}) - \mathbf{S}{average} \tag{2}$$

-The scalar difference value (c in Eqn.
+170 The scalar difference value (c in Eqn.
 2) changes the slope of the difference threshold in Fig. 4b).
 A larger scalar difference value will yield a steeper slope and a greater difference threshold needed for a given background average value.